WISDEM/WISDEM/docs/examples/refturb/tutorial.rst

 Option 1.
 Use the GUI
 =====================

-Installing WISDEM creates a ``wisdem`` command that should be available at the command prompt (a terminal prompt on Linux / Mac machines or the Anaconda PowerShell prompt for Windows).
-Just typing ``wisdem`` at the command line opens the GUI.
+Installing WISDEM creates a :code:`wisdem` command that should be available at the command prompt (a terminal prompt on Linux / Mac machines or the Anaconda PowerShell prompt for Windows).
+Just typing :code:`wisdem` at the command line opens the GUI.
 From there, you can use the dialogue menus to load in the yaml input files and run WISDEM.

 Option 2.
 Pass YAML-files directly to the ``wisdem`` command
 ==============================================================

-Installing WISDEM creates a ``wisdem`` command that should be available at the command prompt (a terminal prompt on Linux / Mac machines or the Anaconda PowerShell prompt for Windows).
+Installing WISDEM creates a :code:`wisdem` command that should be available at the command prompt (a terminal prompt on Linux / Mac machines or the Anaconda PowerShell prompt for Windows).
 You can pass that command the three input yaml-files in order to run WISDEM.

 .. code-block:: bash